Tommytian993/MiniX/docs/terrain-generation-process-design.md

 public enum TerrainType { PLAINS, WATER, DESERT, MOUNTAIN, ICE, SHALLOW_WATER, FOREST, BEACH }

-- Then we create the Hex class, which will encapsulate all the data about a single hex tile, for now we have its coordinates and terraintype as follows:
+- We can create the Hex class, which will encapsulate all the data about a single hex tile, for now we have its coordinates and terraintype as follows:

 public class Hex
 {